static Vector3 Lerp( Vector3 a, Vector3 b, float frac, bool clamp )

 result = a + (b - a) * frac

-If the clamp parameter is set to true, the frac value will be clamped between 0 and 1, ensuring the result is always between a and b.
+If the clamp parameter is set to true, the frac value will be clamped between 0 and 1, ensuring the result does not exceed the bounds of a and b.

 Usage